 You can sort your keywords alphabetically, by recency, by usage frequency, or by color.
 Click the gear icon in the bottom right corner of the keyword manager and select “Sort By”.

-From within the manager, you can also search your library for sheets with a certain keyword: Just right-click it and select “Reveal Sheets…” from the context menu.
+On Mac, you can search for sheets that are tagged with a specific keyword directly from within the keyword manager.
+Select the keyword, right-click it, and choose “Reveal Sheets…” from the context menu.
 This will open a new Ulysses window with a view that displays keyword search (more on this below) and all sheets that match the keyword in question.

 Keyword Search and Filters

-In the sheet list, just click on the search button in the toolbar to open group search.
-Then select the tag icon on the right to display all keywords used in that group.
+In the sheet list, click on the search button in the toolbar, then select the tag icon on the right to display all keywords used in that group.
 Now you can restrict the search results, i.e., the displayed sheets, by clicking any keyword or by selecting a color.